 Photo by Mark Hoffman / MILWAUKEE JOURNAL SENTINEL

 A Unique Journalism Fellowship

-• Work from the new O’Brien suite at Marquette University’s Diederich College of Communication near the heart of downtown Milwaukee and the Lake Michigan shore.
+Fellows traditionally are in residence, but we are now taking remote or partial remote applications along with full-residency arrangements.
+The O’Brien newsroom is housed at Marquette University’s Diederich College of Communication near downtown Milwaukee and the Lake Michigan shore.

-• Help to identify a journalism student for a university-funded summer internship at your organization after the fellowship.
+Help identify a journalism student for a university-funded summer internship at your news organization or other publisher.

 Marquette University challenges students and staff to “be the difference” in improving the community.
 The Catholic and Jesuit institution has educated journalists for 100 years.